About the Hurley

 Paola Gaona Salamanca

-Ms. Salamanca has worked at the Hurley since 2020 and was born in Colombia.
-She graduated from the Rafael Hernandez School, Boston Latin Academy, and has a bachelor’s degree from Lesley University.
-During her years at BPS, she witnessed the significance of local leadership in the community and she directly benefitted from having bilingual teachers that reflected her family and community.
+Ms. Gaona Salamanca, or as the students call her, Ms. Pao, has worked at the Hurley since 2020 and was born in Colombia.
+She is a proud BPS alumni who attended the Rafael Hernandez School and Boston Latin Academy.
+During her years at BPS, she witnessed the significance of local leadership in the community and the difference having bilingual teachers that reflected her family and community can make.
 Her special skill is dancing, and she also enjoys baking, sewing, watching anime, and gardening.

 A Day in the Life of a Hurley Kindergartener